ppy/osu-wiki/wiki/Performance_Points/en.md

 **Performance points use a _weighted_ system, which means that your highest score ever will give 100% of its total pp, and every score you make after that will give gradually less.**

-To explain this with an example:
+This is explored in depth in the _weightage system_ section of the article above.
+To explain this with a simpler example:

-If your top pp rankings has only two maps played, both of which are 100pp scores, your total pp would then be _195pp_.
+If your top pp rankings has only two maps played, all of which are 100pp each scores, your total pp would then be _195pp_.

 The first score is worth 100% of its total pp as it is your top score.

 The second score is worth only 95% of its total pp as it is not your top score, so it contributes only 95pp towards your total instead of 100.

+Now, let us posit that you set a brand new 110pp score.
+Your top rankings now look like this:

+1. 110pp, weighted 100% = 110
+2. 100pp, weighted 95% = 95
+3. 100pp, weighted 90% = 90

+As you may have figured out, your new total pp is not simply ``195 + 110 = 305pp``, but instead ``110 + 95 + 90 = 295pp``.

 This means that as you gradually improve at osu!, your pp totals will trend upwards, making your older scores worth progressively less compared to the newer, more difficult scores that you are updating them with.

 #### Is weighting the reason behind why I don't get any pp from playing easy maps any more?

-**Yes, exactly.**

-As above, older scores will eventually be weighted for less than a single percent of their total value.
-This means they will contribute almost nothing to your total score.
+**As above, older scores will eventually be weighted for less than a single percent of their total value.
+This means they will eventually contribute almost nothing to your total score as you improve.**

-At that point however, you would've set some comparatively more impressive scores, meaning that your pp will be higher overall.
+At that point however, you would've set some comparatively more impressive scores, meaning that your pp will be higher overall as the higher scores you have set outweigh the older ones.

 ### Why did I lose pp for setting a new score?